buymeasoda/soda-theme/README.md

 ### Using Git

-* Go to your Sublime Text 2 `Packages/User` directory
-* Clone the theme repository uing the command below
+Go to your Sublime Text 2 `Packages/User` directory and clone the theme repository using the command below:

     git clone https://github.com/buymeasoda/soda-theme/ "Theme - Soda"